Firstrade IRA Account Review

 Tradable Assets

-Firstrade offers a variety of investment options, including mutual funds, ETFs, closed-end funds, bonds, stocks, and options.
-Over-the-counter securities and penny stocks trading above $0.10 are also available.
+Firstrade offers mutual funds, ETFs, closed-end funds, bonds, stocks, and options.
+You can trade OTC securities and penny stocks above $0.10.

-However, Firstrade does not offer precious metals, warrants, forex, futures contracts, options on futures, or cryptocurrencies.
+Missing are precious metals, warrants, forex, futures, options on futures, and cryptocurrencies.

 Commission Schedule